ThiNguyen2222/PawSitter/backend/README.md

 ```
 ## Verifiy Dummy Data
 Checking if dummy data was created successfully and there is the correct amount
+Should be 25 tags and 20 specialties; Users/Owners/Sitters should be the amount you put in the command
 ``` bash
 python manage.py shell
 from django.contrib.auth import get_user_model